Scifabric/pybossa/doc/nginx.rst

 --------------------------------------

 This guide does not cover how to secure your PyBossa installation.
-As every webserver you have to make it secure
+As every web server you have to make it secure
 (like e.g. strong passwords, automatic Ubuntu security updates, firewall, access restrictions).
-Please use guides in the Internet to do so.
+Please use guides on the Internet to do so.

-PyBossa can also be scaled horizontally to run with failovers and zero downtime over many redis, db and webservers with loadbalancers in between.
+PyBossa can also be scaled horizontally to run without fail-overs and with zero downtime over many redis, db and web servers with load balancers in between.

 If you need a secure and/or scalable PyBossa installation please contact us.
 We will be glad to help you and we can even do all the hosting, customization,